dhbw-we2/prometheus/README.md

-# quasagram
+# RaclettOrg
-A demo web application using the Quasar framework
+A web application to plan raclette evenings with friends.